-Really Vegas is a year round entertainment Venue and not much is off the Table in November.
-As we said pool parties wrapped up the end of october, and some days the pools in general will be too cold to be enoyed.
+Really Vegas is a year-round entertainment venue and not much is off the table in November.
+As we said pool parties wrapped up at the end of October, and some days the pools, in general, will be too cold to be enjoyed.
 But that is about the extent of the limitations.

-To the contrary the cooler temps open up many more possibilies than the summer as the hottest days of Las Vegas’s summer prohibit much going on outdoors.
-The Valley has many outdoor location that can be hiked and explored and these are far more leasent in Novemebrs temps than in the hotbox of summer.
+On the contrary, the cooler temps open up many more possibilities than the summer as the hottest days of Las Vegas’s summer prohibit much going on outdoors.
+The Valley has many outdoor locations that can be hiked and explored and these are far more pleasant in November’s temps than in the hotbox of summer.

 Also, Big name DJs start to head to Vegas in greater numbers as the big summer destinations start wrapping up for the year.
 This means the Clubscne comes alive and is more than enough to replace the Pool Parties.